 At this point, it can be turned into a charge-off if the creditor decides to sell the outstanding balance to a collection agency.
 However, even if you are already 90-plus days late on a payment, it is still a good idea to pay to avoid additional harm in the form of a charge-off, collection, or repossession.

 No matter how much you owe, delinquent accounts have the same effect.
-To the credit reporting agencies, a late payment of $50 is just as bad as a late payment of $5,000.
+To the credit reporting agencies, a late payment of $50 is just as bad as one of $5,000.
 Knowing this, if you have to make a choice between which bills to pay first, it may be wise to pay the less expensive ones first.

 How long do late payments stay on your credit report?